-The accounting policy and disclosure of the Company include that measuring the financial assets and financial liabilities at fair value.
+The accounting policy and disclosure of the Company include that measuring financial and non-financial assets and liabilities at fair value through profit or loss.
 The Company uses external information to make the evaluation result agreed to market status and to confirm the data resource is independent reliable and consistent with other resource.
 The Company regularly revises the inputs and any essential adjustments on the fair value to confirm that evaluation results are reasonable.
 The Company regularly evaluates investment property using the evaluation methods and related parametric assumptions announced by FSC.